Mount Belford, Oxford,

 This is the AllTrails map I used for the standard Belford/Oxford route and this is the AllTrails map I used for the extra climb up Missouri Mountain (it is very clearly marked).
 My totals for the day were 15 miles, 7,000 feet, and 11 hours 50 minutes.
 Mount Belford (14,203), Mount Oxford (14,160), Missouri Mountain (14,074)

-ABOVE: The ridge-line hike to the summit of Missouri Mountain and views from the hike around Mount Belford.
-BELOW: The valley in between Belford and Missouri
+The ridge-line hike to the summit of Missouri Mountain, views from the hike around Mount Belford, and the valley in between Mount Belford and Missouri

 Mount Massive stands at 14,429 feet and is the third tallest mountain in the lower 48, behind Mount Whitney (California) and Mount Elbert (Colorado).